mdda/mdda.github.io/_posts/AI/2019-12-04-tensorflow-from-source-fedora.md

 rpm -qa | grep cuda-cudnn-devel cuda-cudnn-devel-7.6.4.38-2.fc30.x86_64

-# Install this - will be made use of
+# Install this - will be made use of if detected
 dnf install blas-devel

-# The need for these became apparent during compilation...

-#....  /usr/include/cuda/,/usr/lib64/,/usr/bin/  NOPE
-dnf install cuda-cudnn-devel

-#....  /usr/  # defaults work (move away cuda-10.0 and cuda-9.x from search path)
-dnf install nvidia-driver-devel
 {% endhighlight %}